 Pros | Cons |

-Ideal tool for drilling into concrete and removing wall tiles. | A heavy piece of equipment. |
+Ideal for drilling into concrete and removing wall tiles. | Very heavy |

-Can switch off hammer action for use as a standard drill. | To avoid trip hazards, you need a mains socket nearby. |
+To avoid trip hazards, you need a mains socket nearby. |

 #3.
 Pillar Drills